iPhone 11 vs iPhone XR – Is the iPhone 11 the true XR upgrade?

 Flip the phones over and you’ll notice a few changes.
 The camera area now houses two sensors rather than just one and the bump has a squared-off look to it.
 There’s also a new pastel green colour added, which looks pretty nice in the initial shots.
 The colours overall on these new phones are a little more muted but they still look nice.

-Both phones have an IP68 water-resistance rating, lack a headphone jack and charge via a Lightning port on the bottom.
+Both phones have a water-resistance rating (IP67 for XR and 68 for the 11), lack a headphone jack and charge via a Lightning port on the bottom.

 iPhone 11 vs iPhone XR – Specs and features